Atlantic Council: Connections and funding

-The Atlantic Council has, since its inception, stated it is a nonpartisan institution, with members "from the moderate internationalist wings of both parties" in the United States.
-Despite its connections, the council is by charter independent of the U.S. government and NATO, a registered 501(c)(3) nonprofit organization.
+Since its inception, the Atlantic Council has stated it is a nonpartisan institution, with members "from the moderate internationalist wings of both parties" in the United States.
+Despite its connections, the council is by charter independent of the US government and NATO, a registered 501(c)(3) nonprofit organization.
 In September 2014, Eric Lipton reported in The New York Times that since 2008, the US organization had received donations from more than twenty-five foreign governments.
 He wrote that the Atlantic Council was one of a number of think tanks that received substantial overseas funds and conducted activities that "typically align with the foreign governments' agendas".

 The Atlantic Council's Rafik Hariri Center for the Middle East was established with a donation from Bahaa Hariri and its founding head was Michele Dunne.
 After Mohamed Morsi was removed as President of Egypt by the military in 2013, Dunne urged the United States to suspend military aid to Egypt and called Morsi's removal a "military coup".
 Bahaa Hariri complained to the Atlantic Council about Dunne's actions and four months later Dunne resigned her position.

-In 2014, the Atlantic Council produced a report promoting the Transatlantic Trade and Investment Partnership (TTIP) — a proposed trade-accommodation agreement between the European Union and the U.S. — with the financial backing of FedEx, who were simultaneously lobbying Congress directly to decrease transatlantic tariffs.
+In 2014, the Atlantic Council produced a report promoting the Transatlantic Trade and Investment Partnership (TTIP) — a proposed trade-accommodation agreement between the European Union and the US — with the financial backing of FedEx, who were simultaneously lobbying Congress directly to decrease transatlantic tariffs.

-In 2015 and 2016, the three largest donors, giving over US$1 million each, were US millionaire Adrienne Arsht (executive vice chair), Lebanese billionaire Bahaa Hariri (estranged brother of Lebanese Prime Minister Saad Hariri), and the United Arab Emirates.
+In 2015 and 2016, the three largest donors, giving over US$1 million each, were US millionaire Adrienne Arsht (executive vice chair, Lebanese billionaire Bahaa Hariri (estranged brother of Lebanese Prime Minister Saad Hariri), and the United Arab Emirates.
 The Ukrainian oligarch-run Burisma Holdings donated $100,000 per year for three years to the Atlantic Council starting in 2016.
 The full list of financial sponsors includes many military, financial, and corporate concerns.
 The leading donors in 2018 were Facebook and the British government.
 According to the council, of its 2019 revenue, 14% (approximately $5.5 million) came from government donors excluding the US government.
 In 2021, the founding donor was Adrienne Arsht, and donors giving more than $1 million were the American Securities Foundation, Bahaa Hariri, Embassy of the United Arab Emirates, Facebook, Goldman Sachs, The Rockefeller Foundation, and the UK Foreign, Commonwealth and Development Office.